Department of the Visual Arts

 Focusing on experimental moving-image approaches at a crucial moment in the emerging medium of virtual reality, this class will explore and interrogate each stage of production for VR.
 By hacking their way around the barriers and conventions of current software and hardware to create new optical experiences, students will design, construct and deploy new ways of capturing the world with cameras and develop new strategies and interactive logics for placing images into virtual spaces.
 Underpinning these explorations will be a careful discussion, dissection and reconstruction of techniques found in the emerging VR "canon" that spans new modes of journalism and documentary, computer games, and narrative "VR cinema."
 Film production and computer programming experience is welcome but not a prerequisite for the course.
 Students will be expected to complete short "sketches" of approaches in VR towards a final short VR experience.

-Instructor(s): Marc Downie Terms Offered: Winter
+Instructor(s): C. Beiersdorfer Terms Offered: Autumn

 Equivalent Course(s): MADD 24920, CMST 27920, CMST 37920, ARTV 27920